The wellspring of geisha culture and kabuki, with lovingly preserved scenes from times past

 Gion is the perfect place to explore the Kyoto of another age.
 Known as the city's entertainment district, particularly for the refined performers known as geisha (or more properly geiko) who have enthralled patrons for centuries, Gion is full of handsome, understated townhouses and teahouses, restaurants serving traditional Kyoto cuisine, and venerable temples and shrines.

-Buses leave regularly from Kyoto Station , and the 20-minute journey will take you straight to Yasaka Jinja.
-While there is no subway station in Gion, Gion-Shijo Station and Kawaramachi Station are a short but scenic walk away.
+Buses leave regularly from Kyoto Station , and the 20-minute journey will take you straight to the Gion stop in front of Yasaka-jinja .
+While there is no subway station in Gion, Gion-Shijo Station and Kyoto Kawaramachi Station are a short, scenic walk away.

 Gion was once one of the hotbeds of the visually and aurally stunning art of kabuki, particularly from the 17th century onward.
 Now only one of its six theaters remains, Minami-za.
 The performances here include other forms of entertainment, but if there's a kabuki play on while you're in Kyoto, be sure to see at least a few acts.

 * The information on this page may be subject to change due to COVID-19.